eoyilmaz/stalker/docs/source/design.rst

 :class:`~stalker.core.models.Project`.
 A project, generally is about to create a :class:`~stalker.core.models.Sequence` of :class:`~stalker.core.models.Shot`\
 s which are a series of images those at the end converts to a movie.
 So a sequence in general contains Shots.
-Shots are a special type of :class:`~stalker.core.models.Asset`\ s which are related to a range of time.
+Shots can contain :class:`~stalker.core.models.Asset`\ s.
 So basically to complete a project the studio should complete the sequences thus the shots and assets.

-We have considered Shots as a special form or *type* of assets, so assets have :class:`~stalker.core.models.AssetType`\ s showing this relationship, thus it is :class:`~stalker.core.models.Shot` for a Shot asset, and lets say, it is *Character* for a character asset, or *Vehicle* for a vehicle asset (pretty straight).

-AssetType also defines the :class:`~stalker.core.models.PipelineStep`\ s of that special asset type.
-For example a Shot can have steps like *Animation*, *FX*, *Layout*, *Lighting*, *Compositing* etc. and a character can have *Design*, *Model*, *Rig*, *Shading* steps.
-All these steps defines differentiable **Tasks** those need to be done sequentially or in parallel to complete that shot or asset.
-Again, an asset or shot has an asset type, which defines the steps thus tasks those needs to be done.
+Furthermore all the Projects, Sequences, Shots or Assets are splitted in to different :class:`~stalker.core.models.Task`\ s those need to be done sequentially or in parallel to complete that project.

 A Task relates to a work, a work is a quantity of time spend or going to be spend for that specific task.
-The time spend on the course of completion of a Task can be recorded with *Bookings*.
-Bookings shows the time an artist is booked for a certain Task.
-But, Bookings are not related with the future work but the work it is already done and generally the booking info is entered by the artist him or herself.
+The time spend on the course of completion of a Task can be recorded with :class:`~stalker.core.models.Booking`\ s.
+Bookings shows the time of an artist is booked for a certain Task.
+It can be showing a past work or a future work.
 So it holds information about how much time has been spent to complete a Task.

 At the end of the work a **User** creates **Versions** for a task.
 Versions are list of files showing the different incarnations or the progress of a subject